neopragma/sociabletests/i2-java-walkthrough.md

 ## Version using Nullables: Find smallest temperature difference

 Let's get the solution up to the same point using a Nullable with an Embedded Stub.
-We won't repeat every step in the TDD process.
+We won't take screenshots for every step in the TDD process.
+Everything is identical except some of the code in the test case.

 The code ended up pretty much the same as in the version using mocks, except that the
 ```Weather``` class consists mostly of code to support the Embedded Stub, and the